cadriel/resume/content/main-content.md

     - Designed and implemented.
     - Defined API endpoints and requirements.
     - Started as Vue2 and re-written in Vue3.
+    - Unit and Component tests at 85%+
+    - Fully automated E2E testing using Cypress

     ::SubHeading{Title="Toad Intelligence Central"}
     ::